yAya-yns/Mobile_Robotics_and_Perception/a1/README.md

 For objective 3:
 - A-Star algorithm are applied to both maps with the same heuristics as the object 2
-- For PRM:
+- For PRM => 116.9s for 25 x 25 map
-  - number of Sample = 5500
+  - number of Sample (nS) = 5500
   - k = 11
-- For grid map
+- For grid map => 17.5s for 40 x 40 map
   - Density: 1 sample per grid
   - k = 4

 Observation:
-- As shown in the first figure, the probablistic generated map was implemented first

-k = 11; % number of nearest neighbour
-nS = 5500;
+- The PRM's computational cost increases expotentially with respect to the incresae to k and nS.
+As shown in the first figure, despite a shorter path by being able to cut corners, the computation time exceed the requirement (40s).
+Based on observation, the more points generated, the more likely they are clustered together, which means k needs to be increases to avoid disconnection.
+Moreover, many sampled milestones are wasted for being too close to wall or too each other.
+- Taking the prior knowledge of the map: all turns can be decomposed to a number of 90 degrees turns and at each point, there can be at most 4 directions to go.
+Thus, I decided to sample 1 point per unit square at the center and choose k = 4.
+The high efficiency of this methods strongly depends on the prior knowledge and the regularity of the map.
+If the maps are irregular, PRM is more likely to out perform in terms of finding a solution.